mchantosa/connections/README.md

 ## Setup

 - How to install, configure, and run the application.
-  1. Unzip and do to /lib/data directory
+  1. Unzip
-  2.
+  2. Populate database
+    - Open terminal to contact-manager-main/lib/data
+    - Execute ./create-connections-db.sh, this will delete any exiting connections database and create a new one.
+    - Execute

 - The version of node you used to run this application.

 - Test Environments